hiroyuki-kasai/SSPW-kmeans/README.md

 ./                      - Top directory.
 ./README.md             - This readme file.
 ./run_me_first.m        - The scipt that you need to run first.
-./demo.m                - Contains the implementation file of SSPW k-means.
+./demo.m                - A demonstration script.
-|algorithms             - Contains some files for execution.
+|algorithms             - Contains the implementation file of the proposed SSPW k-means
 |tools                  - Contains some files for execution.
 |datasets               - Contains some datasets.
 </pre>